Aaron Schock: Taxes

-Schock, along with Senator Marco Rubio, introduced a bill in 2013 known as the Higher Education and Skills Obtainment Act.
+Schock, along with Florida Senator Marco Rubio, introduced a bill in 2013 known as the Higher Education and Skills Obtainment Act.
 The bill would narrow the eligibility for people to use certain tax credits related to higher education.
 To do so, the legislation would take away eligibility for those tax credits from people who aren't students or who "did not attend an eligible institution", according to Ripon Advance.

 Civil liberties

 Schock voted for the National Defense Authorization Act for Fiscal Year 2012.